imdevan/jstorrent/README.md

 ARM chromebooks when you need to torrent some stuff, but also very convenient for high end Chromebooks as well.

+I don't frequently keep this readme very up to date.
+You can find the actual changelogs in the [https://chrome.google.com/webstore/detail/jstorrent/anhdpjpojoipgpmfanmedjghaligalgb](chrome web store).

-My goal is to get it nearly as fast as the other clients.
-The main bottleneck at this point seems to be SHA1 hashing as well as suboptimal peer selection.
+One of my main goals with this project is to get it nearly as fast as the other clients.
+Some bottlenecks at this point include SHA1 hashing as well as suboptimal peer selection.
 And I can move sha1 hashing to pNaCl or look into finding a speedier emscripten'ified SHA1.
+There's a tradeoff there since using NaCL means copying buffers into another process, where keeping it in javascript we can use transferable objects to web workers.

+I am frequently adding features and improvements to this project, and welcome user feedback, as it directs the future growth of the program.

 This software was totally rewritten from scratch (Dec 2013).
 This is about the third time I've written a torrent client, so it should be